-“SGB”?
+“SGB” is stamped on the right hand side of the case and W.A.
+Reed on the left.
 W.A.
-Reed and his wife (who took over the business after he apparently died circa 1859) worked in Quincy IL circa 1854 to 1860 (or possibly earlier) Warren employed Miss C.J.
-McCormick as an operator and she continued to make daguerreotypes for his wife.
+Reed and his wife (who took over the business after he apparently died circa 1859) worked in Quincy IL circa 1854 to 1860 (or possibly earlier).
+Reed employed Miss C.J.
+McCormick as a camera operator and she continued to make daguerreotypes for his wife.
 The precocious child seated on a tiny table covered with a piece of fabric, wore a very decorative blue off her shoulders dress embellished with gold painted clasps.
 Someone in the gallery tinted the little girl’s chubby cheeks and also painted her shoes blue.
-(Could they have been suede)?
-Blue . . . suede . . . shoes!
-Get it?
 Broad flowing patina formed a natural colorful vignette around the tyke.
 The depth is excellent.
 The mystery remains about the three letters embossed on the lower right corner of the mat.
-Newly sealed, the sixth plate case is apart.
+Resealed, the sixth plate case is apart.